-The Human Resources and Compensation Committee evaluates the performance of the President and Chief Executive Officer based on performance and strategic objectives that have been determined for him at the beginning of the year.
-At the beginning of the following year, the performance objectives are compared with the financial results obtained by the Corporation and the strategic objectives are evaluated in connection with a process that may include a self-assessment, an evaluation by executive officers and an evaluation by directors.
+The Human Resources and Compensation Committee evaluates the performance of the President and Chief Executive Officer based on strategic and performance objectives that have been determined for him at the beginning of the year.
+At the beginning of the following year, the performance objectives are compared with the financial results obtained by iA Financial Group and the strategic objectives are evaluated in connection with a process that may include a self-assessment, an evaluation by executive officers and an evaluation by directors.
 As part of this process, the Chair of the Board compiles the results and finalizes the evaluation with the Human Resources and Compensation Committee.

-Weighting (%) Bonus as a % of Target Bonus (\$)
+Weighting (%) Bonus as a percentage of Target Bonus

+% % \$

-Return on Shareholders' Equity 35 200 472,058
+Return on Shareholders' Equity 35 76.4 254,160

-New Business 30 83.1 168,120
+New Business 30 157.8 449,730

-Cost Control 10 50 33,718
+Cost Control 10 114.1 108,375

-Divisional Objectives and Qualitative Assessment 25 162.5 273,962
+Strategic Objectives and Qualitative Assessment 25 175.0 415,625

-Total 100 140.6 947,858
+Total 100 129.3 1,227,891

 Profit Threshold Met Yes Yes

-Total Bonus Paid 140.6 947,858
+Total Bonus Paid 129.3 1,227,891